 The advisory board will be assembled by January 2023.

 Next, customers of OMP will be invited to join the initiative to test new approaches and technologies, focusing on a limited set of use cases.
-This work will be facilitated by Lora Cecere and supported by the advisory board members.
+This work will be supported by the advisory board members.

 The objective is to publish the results of these tests to help the industry understand the relative return on investment (value).
 The learnings and value realizations will be publicly shared with the industry to spark outside-in thinking and implementation.